vishalcloudyuga/dcos-docs/1.8/usage/service-discovery/mesos-dns/service-naming.md

     $ dcos node ssh --leader --master-proxy
     ```

-    For more information, the SSH [documentation]/docs/1.8/administration/access-node/sshcluster/.
+    For more information, see the SSH [documentation]/docs/1.8/administration/access-node/sshcluster/.

 2. Run this command from your master node to view the node details: